giantswarm/fmt/kubernetes/annotations_and_labels.md

   location.
 For now this should be in our `giantswarm/giantswarm` repository in which we crosslink all pages to create a reasonable documentation of all kinds of Kubernetes resources, their functionality and relationships.
-- `giantswarm.io/version-bundle` - for CRs exposed to customers we will use this annotation instead of having it in the spec.
-As this is an implementation detail for our operators.

 ## Common Labels